 It is very easy to use a Pivot Table to summarize data for you by giving the sum, count, or average.
 But did you know it can give you the standard deviation and variance as well?
-This is crucial if you want to understand how volatile your data is!
+This is useful if you want to understand how volatile your data is!

 Let us explore how to get the std dev in Pivot Table, this shows the amount by which members of a group are different from the average value for the group.